fevziatanoglu/JavaScript-Projects/README.md

 ## Whack a Mole

-This game is a whack a mole clone
+This game is a whack a mole clone.
 <br/>
 We try to click moles' head.
 <br/>